Necrolesian/morrowind-mod-list/list.md

 Ashfall changes the values of a few ingredients; in particular, it lowers the value of three meat ingredients that BTBGI raises.
 This patch raises them back to BTBGI values.

-You should have already downloaded this file.
-Create a separate installer for the Ashfall patch, and install after Ashfall in Wrye Mash.
+You should have already downloaded the main file from the above link.
+Now we need the file "BTBGI Necro Edit Tweaked Patches".
+Install *only* the Ashfall patch from this archive (the Enhanced Detection patch is for the full version of ED, which this list doesn't recommend), and make sure it comes after Ashfall in the install order in Wrye Mash.

 However I do recommend tweaking the patch's main.lua first to change the value of Rat Meat from 10 to 15, as it is in BTBGI Necro Edit.